Dhakoli

 Dhakoli is a town in the municipality of Zirakpur, Mohali District, Punjab, India (also old village Dhakuli).
 It was incorporated in the municipality in 1999.

 Dhakoli has been an ever developing area with residential and commercial projects springing up every now and then.
 It is home to many luxurious and posh societies with proper roads and uninterrupted water and electricity supply.
 The area has seen tremendous improvement in the past few years.

-The town contains many plush hotels and planned societies.